VR-25/acc/README.md

 ```

 ---
+## PLUGINS

+Those are scripts that override functions and some variables.
+They should be placed in `/data/adb/vr25/acc-data/plugins/`.
+Files are sorted and sourced.
+Filenames shall not contain spaces.
+Hidden files and those without the `.sh` extension are ignored.

+---
 ## NOTES/TIPS FOR FRONT-END DEVELOPERS

+### Basics

+ACC does not require Magisk.
+Any root solution is fine.

-Use `/dev/.vr25/acc/acca` over `acc` commands.
+Use `/dev/.vr25/acc/acca` instead of regular `acc`.
-These are optimized for front-ends - guaranteed to be readily available after installation/initialization and significantly faster than regular acc commands.
+It's optimized for front-ends, guaranteed to be readily available after installation/upgrades and significantly faster than its `acc` counterpart.
+`acca --set prop1=bla prop2="bla bla" ...` runs asynchronously (non-blocking mode) - meaning, multiple instances of it work in parallel.

-It may be best to use long options over short equivalents - e.g., `/dev/.vr25/acc/acca --set charging_switch=` instead of `/dev/.vr25/acc/acca -s s=`.
+It may be best to use long options over short equivalents - e.g., `--set charging_switch=` instead of `-s s=`.
 This makes code more readable (less cryptic).

 Include provided descriptions of ACC features/settings in your app(s).